 Poor Quality Wipes

-Wet wipes can sometimes cause itching as well.
+Wet wipes can sometimes make hemorrhoids itch as well.
 Poorly made wipes with chemical preservatives and plastic cloth can irritate the lining of the anus or the area towards the outside of the rectum.
 That irritation can cause itching or pain.

 Pro tip: Itching has the same nerve fibers as pain, and is actually just a low-grade level of pain.

 Look for a wipe with no chemicals and a cloth made from wood or bamboo fibers, like our organic baby wipes.